 Turks also like to add a spoonful of chili oil or chili butter.
 This super simple addition packs a bunch of flavour, immediately elevating the soup to something just a little more special.

-In Egypt, croutons and caramelised onions are often added.
 Personally, I like to add a sprinkle of freshly chopped parsley, for a herby touch.

 All said and done, these versions all have more in common than what separates them.
 They’re all easy to make and absolutely delicious.

 The recipe below is the way I make my red lentil soup.
 I sometimes add a teaspoon of an earthy spice, a small potato or reduce the amounts of liquid for a thicker soup.
 Feel free to alter it and make it your own.
-Serves 4.

 Turkish lentil soup